mars0i/lescent/README.md

 first, thicker lines represent those lineages that last until the most recent generation.

-Usually, not all members of a population succed in producing offspring who make it to adulthood.
+Usually, not all members of a population succeed in producing offspring who make it to adulthood.
 This is likely to happen purely by chance, even without any influence of natural selection.
 (It's unlikely only when a population is growing *very* rapidly.)
 So in each generation,